 As teachers, we want to do our best.
 We want to be the best in the classroom, the best at making connections with students, and the best at making learning enjoyable.
 This means constantly setting new goals to achieve, and not being afraid to make mistakes.
 Here are 10 Professional goals for teachers to help the avoid burnout:

 Avoiding Teacher Burnout

-To avoid burning out as a teacher, I recommend you spend an hour every morning writing down 10 professional goals you’d like to achieve.
+First, to avoid burning out as a teacher, I recommend you spend an hour every morning writing down 10 professional goals you’d like to achieve.
 These goals should be related to both your work and your personal life, so that you don’t take them personally.
 With this strategy, you’ll be forced to be creative and not let one goal dominate your entire day.
 Instead, you’ll be able to take on the challenges that come your way, while making sure you balance your life.
 For example, if you’re passionate about travel, you could write a goal of participating in a workshop on the topic, or perhaps you’d like to take on an internship abroad.
 Either way, you will quickly see that the goals that come up on your list will change every few months.

 Using Tech Tools